jeremybarbet/react-native-modalize/docs/PROPS.md

 ?> If you are using a third-library and the touch events are not working, you will most likely want to pass this props to `false` to able to propagate the events down.

-!> If you are using `snapPoint` props and have to use to pass this props to `false`, it may, when in initial position, swipe and scroll both Modalize and the ScrollView inside at the same time.
+!> If you are using `snapPoints` props and have to use to pass this props to `false`, it may, when in initial position, swipe and scroll both Modalize and the ScrollView inside at the same time.

 | Type | Required | Default |
 | ---- | -------- | ------- |